How To Fix Duck Feet: 10 Exercises To Improve Posture

 With this deviation, the lateral hamstrings and calves may be tight, and the medial hamstrings, calves, and popliteus might be weak.

-#4: Limited Dorsiflexion Of the Ankle
+#4: Limited Ankle Mobility

 If you have limited ankle dorsiflexion, your brain unconsciously compensates by externally rotating your feet or pointing them outward into the duck-footed posture to help clear your foot over the ground.